JPSieg/MeltR/Manual.md

 $$ K = \frac{[AB]}{[A][B]} = 1/K_{D} \qquad (14) $$

-The dHs and dSs reported by MeltR are also reported in terms of the association constant, which is obtained by multiplying helix formation energies from fitting K	extsubscript{D} by negative one.
+The dHs and dSs reported by MeltR are also reported in terms of the association constant, which is obtained by multiplying helix formation energies from fitting K\textsubscript{D} by negative one.

 ### 3.1.4 Method 2 Global fit

 Method 2 globally fits fluorescence data that were passed from the preprocessing to Equation 15, obtained by plugging Equation 6 into Equation 5.
-F	extsubscript{max} and F	extsubscript{min} is allowed to float between temperatures and dH and dS are fixed between temperatures.
-Starting values for F	extsubscript{max}, F	extsubscript{min}, dH, and dS are obtained from the results for individual fits.
+F\textsubscript{max} and F\textsubscript{min} is allowed to float between temperatures and dH and dS are fixed between temperatures.
+Starting values for F\textsubscript{max}, F\textsubscript{min}, dH, and dS are obtained from the results for individual fits.

 $$E = F_{max} + (F_{min} - F_{max})*\frac{(\exp{\frac{dS}{R} - \frac{dH}{RT}}+[A]_{T}+[B]_{T}) - \sqrt{{(\exp{\frac{dS}{R} - \frac{dH}{RT}}+[A]_{T}+B]_{T})}^2 - 4[A]_{T}[B]_{T}}}{2[A]_{T}} \qquad (15) $$